Divisors on coherent schemes and homogeneous spaces: Extension and descent of divisors

 First, we reduce to the case when $Y$ is affine and integral.
-By \cite{GR18}*{10.5.9}, all points in $\Ass(\sO_X)$ are lying over maximal points of $Y$ so there is a dense open affine $Y_0\subset Y$ containing all the maximal points of $Y$ such that $f^{-1}(Y_0)\subset X$ is schematically dense thanks to \cite{GR18}*{10.5.6(i)}.
+By \cite{GR18}*{Corollary~10.5.9}, all points in $\Ass(\sO_X)$ are lying over $\eta$ so there is a dense open affine neighborhood $Y_0\subset Y$ of $\eta$ such that $f^{-1}(Y_0)\subset X$ is schematically dense thanks to \cite{GR18}*{Proposition~10.5.6(i)}.
 Replacing $Y$ by $Y_0$ suffices.